ActianCorp/integration-platform-docs/docs/integration-manager/configurations/running-configurations.md

 3. The file is added to the **Run with File** dialog.
 Optionally, enter a message name, then click **Run**:

    ![](/img/Run-With-File-Dialog2.png)

-    <font color="red">Not sure what type of file would typically be used here.
-Is there a better file type for a real-world use case?</font>